manuelatan/PD-survival-GWAS/GWAS/README.md

 # Code for running GWAS

-This repository contains scripts used to perform genome-wide association studies (GWAS) of Parkinson's Disease (PD) progression to specified clinical milestones: mortality, Hoehn and Yahr stage 3 or greater, and cognitive impairment.
+This repository contains scripts used to perform genome-wide association studies (GWAS) of Parkinson's Disease (PD) progression to specified clinical milestones: mortality, and Hoehn and Yahr stage 3 or greater.

 # Code contents